Exercise - The Key to Healthy Ageing

 A good starting point may be, to begin with, a short five-minute brisk walk in your local park.
 Then build up gradually, increasing slowly to the full 30 minutes over a number of weeks.
 Walking is great for your health and there are walking groups open to different ages around the country.

 As you get more familiar and more confident exercising, then you can think about extending the exercise and also ramping up its intensity.

-This could include anything from going to a zumba class, jogging, cycling, doing aerobics, going down to the gym etc. These activities will make a real difference to your life, not only in how you feel all round, but also how much good it will do to your overall health.
+This could include anything from going to a Zumba class, jogging, cycling, doing aerobics, going down to the gym etc. These activities will make a real difference to your life, not only in how you feel all around, but also how much good it will do to your overall health.